8 Common Cold Email Responses And How To Deal With Them

 Implementing a website usually takes way longer than expected.
 Most of the time, I get pushed back when I follow up on schedule.
 If you manage to schedule a follow-up, be patient and wait for the right occasion to strike again.
 But if you can't even agree on that, better let this one go.

 People give me different reasons for why they need to wait for making any decisions.
-The website might not look good enough or lack some key content translation.
-If you try to convince them that they take such problems too seriously, they’ll either continue the conversation or just drop all communications with you.
-If you manage to convince them about this, push to schedule a meeting in the future and you’ll be on your way to making the most from this lead.
+The website might not look good enough or lack some key content optimization and translation.
+If you try to convince them that they take such problems too seriously, they'll either continue the conversation or just drop all communications with you.
+If you manage to convince them about this, push to schedule a meeting in the future and you'll be on your way to making the most from this lead.

 3.“We don't see what's the benefit of this”